leancodepl/comms/packages/comms/README.md

 ```

 ## Listening for multiple message types
-If you need to receive more than one message type in a single `Listener` you
+If you need to receive more than one message type in a single `Listener` class, you
-can use `MultiListener` mixin.
+can use the `MultiListener` mixin.

 ```dart
 class MyListener with MultiListener {